LLNL/maestrowf/docs/Maestro/how_to_guides/running_with_flux.md

 ### Adapter version

-The Flux adapter has an optional version switching mechanism to accomodate the variety of installs and more rapid behavior changes for this pre 1.0 scheduler.
+The Flux adapter has an optional version switching mechanism to accommodate the variety of installs and more rapid behavior changes for this pre 1.0 scheduler.
 The default behavior is to try using the latest adapter version.
 This can be overridden using the [`version`](../specification.md#batch-batch) key in the batch block, choosing from one of the available options using the selection mechanism added in Maestro v1.1.9dev1:

 | Adapter Version | Flux Version |
 | :-              | :-           |